Why You Should Read More Non-Fiction

 For young adult readers, biographies are a great example of non-fiction literature.
 Choosing figures familiar from history lessons at school, film and TV or a favourite sport player offers a welcoming starting point for students.
 As well as biographies, many TV personalities with a bent for learning such as Stephen Fry, Professor Brian Cox or David Attenborough have written non-fiction books.
 Similarly, well-known politicians or journalists can offer insight into current affairs through a welcoming and familiar perspective.
 One of our favourite non-fiction reads of recent years is The Age of Wonder: How the Romantic Generation Discovered the Beauty and Terror of Science by Richard Holmes, shortlisted for the Samuel Johnson Prize and winner of the Royal Society Prize for Science Books.

-Whatever the book, non-fiction literature offers a great opportunity to encourage intellectual development and independent thought.
+Whatever the book, reading non-fiction books offers a great opportunity to encourage intellectual development and independent thought.
 By inspiring children to look beyond the curriculum and inviting them to be guided by their personal interests, non-fiction literature encourages a well-rounded education and an informed perspective on life.

 By Sarah, English Language & Literature, University of Oxford.